 These are some of the most popular automation testing frameworks today and prove to be useful in different cases.

-Cross-platform application testing is allowed, which include the APIs which work for both iOS platforms and Android.
+Cross-platform application testing is allowed, which includes the APIs which work for both iOS platforms and Android.
 There is no dependency on the mobile device operating system.
 Selenium Webdriver commands can be translated through the Appium framework or wrapper into UIAutomator (Android) or UI Automation (iOS) commands.
 The commands do not depend on the type of device or operating system.

-Appium has the power to automate and no recompilation of the app is necessary.
+Ans: Appium has the power to automate and no recompilation of the app is necessary.
 This means access to the application code is not required.
 Appium is built to follow a few philosophies.
 It is important to look at them as it helps to understand Appium.

 Ans: Written using a Node.js platform, Appium is an HTTP server.
 It drives the Android and iOS session through the Webdriver JSON protocol.
 Node.js must be pre-installed before the Appium Server is initialized.
 A server is set up on the machine that exposes the REST API when Appium is downloaded and installed.
 The API receives the connection and command request from the client and the commands are executed on mobile devices.

 The responses are HTTP requests.
 The mobile test automation framework is used to drive the interface of the apps and the request is executed.
-The frameworks include Google UIAutomation for Android API level 16 or higher, Apple INstruments for iOS and Selendroid for Android API level 15 or higher.
+The frameworks include Google UIAutomation for Android API level 16 or higher, Apple INstruments for iOS, and Selendroid for Android API level 15 or higher.